To reach a member of our staff, please address an email to the individual you would like to contact and submit to : email@example.com

 Melissa enjoys canoeing with her dog, kayaking, hiking, reading and gardening.
 Melissa’s family is completed by husband Greg, cats Everest and Chuck, and dog Pepper…all CT Humane alumni.

 As the Development Manager, Priscilla is responsible for planning and executing all the major fundraising events hosted by the Connecticut Humane Society.
-She also works with donors on getting more involved including assisting them with their third party fundraisers.
-Priscilla has Bachelor of Arts degree in Communications from Albertus Magnus College and a Master of Arts degree in Communications from Rhode Island College.
+She also works with donors and corporations on getting more involved with CHS.
+Priscilla has a Bachelor of Arts degree in Communications from Albertus Magnus College and a Master of Arts degree in Communications from Rhode Island College.
 Priscilla has always loved pets.
-When she saw all the hard work that goes into animal rescue after adopting two homeless cats in 1998, she “became involved with the rescue group as a volunteer.”
+When she saw all the hard work that goes into animal rescue after adopting two homeless cats in 1998, she became involved with the rescue group as a volunteer.

 When Priscilla isn’t busy planning events, she enjoys hiking, visiting museums and volunteering for other causes close to her heart.
-Priscilla enjoys the love and companionship of her recently adopted CHS alum, Simon the cat.
+Priscilla and her family enjoy the companionship of CHS alum, Simon the cat.

 As Stewardship Manager, Kerry is part of the development team, responsible for grant writing as well as building individual, corporate, and foundation relationships along the Connecticut coastline.
 Kerry’s desire to work with animals developed early on when a neighbor struggling with too many pets lost her home.
 Her experience has shown her firsthand that there are many pathways to the animal welfare field, and her role is sharing the stories of how CT Humane works each and every day to save pets’ lives and engaging donors in becoming a part of this legacy.
 Kerry earned her Bachelors of Science in Biology at Union College, followed by a Masters in Animals and Public Policy from Tufts Veterinary School.
 She has since earned her Certified Fund Raising Executive (CFRE) credential.